thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

     -   Otherwise, the call is rejected by the system independently of the effective canister id.

--   If the request is an update call to a canister that is not the Management Canister (`aaaaa-aa`) or if the request is a query call, then the effective canister id must be the `canister_id` in the request.
+-   If the request is an update call to a canister that is not the Management Cube (`aaaaa-aa`) or if the request is a query call, then the effective canister id must be the `canister_id` in the request.

 :::note